 To document the presence of an endurance-trained state, citrate synthase activity assays were performed on skeletal muscle.
-After sacrificing the animals, thigh adductor muscles were gently removed and frozen, and citrate synthase activity was measured as previously described (Korzick et al. 2004, Spier et al. 1999).
+After sacrificing the animals, thigh adductor muscles were gently removed and frozen, and citrate synthase activity was measured as previously described (Spier et al. 1999, Korzick et al. 2004).

-Drugs and Chemicals
+Drugs and chemicals

-Acetylcholine, sodium nitroprusside , phenylephrine, L-NAME, calphostin C, indomethacin and Y-27632 were purchased from Sigma Chemical Co (St. Louis, MO).
+Acetylcholine, sodium nitroprusside, phenylephrine, L-NAME, calphostin C, indomethacin and Y-27632 were purchased from Sigma Chemical Co (St. Louis, MO).
 The composition of the PSS (mM) was: NaCl (119), KCl (4.7), KH2PO4 (1.18), MgSO4 (1.17), NaHCO3 (24.9), EDTA (0.023), CaCl2 (1.6), dextrose (11.1).
 Isotonic substitutions (replacement of Na+ with equimolar concentrations of K+) were used when using PSS solutions with increased K+ concentrations.

-Statistical analysis and calculations
+Statistical analysis

-Results are expressed as mean \pm SEM.
+Results are expressed as mean ± S.E.M.
 Data analysis and curve fitting were made with NCSS-2000 software and GraphPad Prism (version 3.02-2000), respectively.
-ANOVA with multiple comparisons using Bonferroni's test or student t-test was performed where appropriate.
-A value of p< 0.05 was considered as being statistically significant.
+ANOVA with multiple comparisons using Bonferroni's test or Student t-test was performed where appropriate.
+A value of p<0.05 was considered as statistically significant.